tamas-p/hisma/packages/hisma/README.md

 ### Disclaimer

-As the package version indicates this is an experimental package, not ready for prime use.
-API changes are expected and test coverage is low.
+As the package version indicates this is an experimental package.
+On the other hand, it is now considered feature complete with high auto-test coverage and after a curation period it is expected to reach 1.0.

 ### Next steps

-- Finalize API.
-- Increase test coverage.
 - Improve documentation.
-- More helper classes in hisma_extra.
+- Process feedback.
+- Release 1.0.

 ### Help appreciated

-- Feedback, especially about things you would like to change.
+- Feedback.
 - Finding bugs either in code or in documentation are always welcomed.
   - Providing a failing test to demonstrate the bug is even better.
-- Creating tests.
-- Creating documentation.

 ### Contact